-Below I’ll explain which bookie you should use for greyhound betting and why.
-I’ll also detail any promotions I think you’ll be interested in.
+Below we’ll explain which bookies you should use for greyhound betting and why.
+We’ll also detail any promotions we think you’ll be interested in.

 Best Greyhound Betting Sites